gvwilson/thirdbit/src/fiction/iffy/index.md

 "*Acendé luz?*
 *Lampo roshan kon?*"

-Clinically-white strips in the walls and ceiling came to life.
+Clinically-white strips in the walls and ceiling came to life to reveal a workshop that bore the same relationship to Mister Mishra's that the *Bengal* did to the *Guinevere*.
-Iffy squinted, then sucked in her breath.
+Iffy sucked in her breath.
-She had hoped for a workshop and feared it would be a graveyard, but she hadn't expected this.

-A thick cylinder lay on its side surrounded by pipes and machinery.
-A bulky mass of meter-square blocks loomed in the background.
+A bulky mass of meter-square blocks hulked against the wall.
-The three-armed logo painted on its side was redundant: even before schematics took shape in her head she recognized the reactor for what it was.
+The three-armed logo painted on its side was redundant: even before schematics took shape in her head she recognized the micro-reactor for what it was.

 The crippled bot on the dolly surged to its feet.
-The panel on its back flipped open.
-A stubby needle gun popped up.
+The panel on its back flipped open and a stubby needle gun popped up.
 Its targeting laser drew a thin red line through the air to a squat four-wheeled service bot that had just rolled into view from somewhere further back in the chamber.